opencv/opencv/doc/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.markdown

     ![image](images/Capture8.png)

--#  Open Python IDLE and enter import cv2.
+-#  Open Python IDLE and enter 'import cv2 as cv'.
 If no error, it is installed correctly.

 @note We have installed with no other support like TBB, Eigen, Qt, Documentation etc. It would be difficult to explain it here.
 A more detailed video will be added soon or you can just hack around.